microsoft/jacdac/services/iothub.md

     }

-This event is emitted upon reception of a cloud to device message, that is a string and fits in a single event packet.
+This event is emitted upon reception of a cloud to device message, that is a string (doesn't contain NUL bytes) and fits in a single event packet.
 For reliable reception, use the `subscribe` command above.